Hayden Hurst: 2018

-The Baltimore Ravens selected Hurst in the first round (25th overall) of the 2018 NFL Draft.
+The Baltimore Ravens selected Hurst in the first round (25th overall) of the 2018 NFL draft.
 He was the first tight end selected in the draft.
 On June 19, 2018, Hurst signed a four-year deal worth $11 million featuring a $6.1 million signing bonus.

-He recorded his first career touchdown reception, a 26-yard pass from fellow rookie Lamar Jackson, on October 28, 2018, late in the fourth quarter of a 21–36 loss to the Carolina Panthers.
-Overall, Hurst finished the 2018 season with 13 receptions for 163 receiving yards and one receiving touchdown.
+Hurst recorded his first career touchdown reception, a 26-yard pass from fellow rookie Lamar Jackson, on October 28, 2018, late in the fourth quarter of a 21–36 loss to the Carolina Panthers.

+Hurst finished his rookie year with 13 receptions for 163 yards and a touchdown in 12 games and no starts.

 2019

 On September 15, 2019, in Week 2 against the Arizona Cardinals, Hurst caught a one-yard touchdown pass from Lamar Jackson, the second of his career, as the Ravens won 23–17.
 In Week 14 against the Buffalo Bills, Hurst caught three passes for 73 yards, including a career-long 61-yard touchdown pass from Jackson that helped the Ravens eventually win 24–17 and clinch a playoff berth.
-Overall, Hurst finished the 2019 season with 30 receptions for 349 receiving yards and two receiving touchdowns.

-In the Divisional Round of the playoffs against the Tennessee Titans, Hurst caught four passes for 53 yards and a touchdown during the 12–28 loss.
+Hurst finished his second professional season with 30 receptions for 349 yards and two touchdowns.
+In the Divisional Round against the Tennessee Titans, Hurst caught four passes for 53 yards and a touchdown during the 28–12 loss.